Rosevear/AuxiliaryTasks/README.md

 # AuxiliaryTasks
-For CMPUT701 Capstone on Auxiliary Tasks, at the University of alberta, Fall 2018
+For CMPUT701 Capstone on Auxiliary Tasks, at the University of Alberta, Fall 2018

 #####Description#####

 A research project that explores the impact of auxiliary tasks, as defined in Jaderberg, Max, et al. "Reinforcement learning with unsupervised auxiliary tasks." arXiv preprint arXiv:1611.05397 (2016)., in a simple gridworld environment to observe their impact on environments with different reward and state transition dynamics

 ####Installation####

 #Make sure you have python (2.7.12) and the pip package manager installed

-#Install virtualenv: https://virtualenv.pypa.io/en/stable/ (it is used to create a virtual environment that keeps python dependencies separate)
+#Install virtualenv: https://virtualenv.pypa.io/en/stable/ (it is used to create a virtual environment to keep python dependencies between projects separate from each other and the global system packages)

 #Create a virtualenv to house the project